-I have been a successful tutor for over ten years specializing in SAT and PSAT preparation and in all aspects of language arts including reading comprehension, grammar, and essay and term paper writing.
-SAT and PSAT tutees have consistently achieved 75-100 point gains.
-Libraries throughout CT (including New Haven, Wallingford, East Haven, Cheshire and Bethany) have acknowledge these successes by repeatedly selecting me as presenter of library sponsored SAT preparation seminars.
+I have been a successful tutor for over ten years specializing in SAT and PSAT preparation including reading comprehension, grammar, and essay and term paper writing.
+SAT and PSAT tutees have consistently achieved 150 200 point gains.
+Libraries throughout CT (including New Haven, Wallingford, East Haven, Cheshire, Bethany, Woodridge, and Madison) have acknowledged these successes by repeatedly selecting me as presenter of library sponsored SAT preparation seminars.
+(The seminars have garnered substantial positive online and print publicity).

 Education & Certification